Su-001/Su-001/README.md

 [![Gmail Badge](https://img.shields.io/badge/-suhanipareek88@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:suhanipareek88@gmail.com)](mailto:suhanipareek88@gmail.com)
 ---
 ## Hi there 👋,
-I'm Suhani Pareek, 👨‍💻 Bachelors in Statistics, mathematics and Economics.
-I am a actuarial science student who loves to spend time with techy stuff and exploring new things and meeting different people.
+I'm Suhani Pareek, 👨‍💻 Bachelors in Statistics, Mathematics and Economics.
+I am pursuing a Master's in computer application with a specialization in AI and DS with techy stuff, exploring new things, and meeting different people.

 ## 🧐 About
-- 🏄‍ Community guy who loves being involved in communities and help others grow
+- 🏄‍ Community guy who loves being involved in communities and helping others grow
 - 😄 I love to learn new things.
-- ⚡ I’m currently learning python and R
+- ⚡ I’m currently learning Python, R, DSA
 - 👯 And Many More...

 # Hello World!! 🤔
 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/917410809993)
-- ⚡ Fun fact: I love meeting new people and learning from them , doesn't matter younger or older then me
+- ⚡ Fun fact: I love meeting new people and learning from them, doesn't matter younger or older than me
-- 💬 Ping Me about #actuarial science.
+- 💬 Ping Me about #any tech stuff.
 ---

 ![Suhani's github stats](https://github-readme-stats.vercel.app/api?username=Su-001&show_icons=true)